 Key Stage 3

-KS3 Science at Upton-by-Chester High School runs over Years 7 and 8.
-Pupils are assessed throughout the two years using a variety of assessment methods.
+KS3 Science at Upton-by-Chester High School runs over Years 7, 8 and 9.
+In science Year 7 are taught in mixed ability groups.
+We use data collated throughout Year 7 to place them into science sets in Year 8.
+Pupils are assessed throughout the three years using a variety of assessment methods.
 These include periodic online assessments, paper-based assessments, extended writing assessment tasks and teacher assessments.
-An average grade of attainment is calculated throughout the year and this data is used to set students into their classes, the following year.
-Our Key Stage 3 grade descriptors below provide finer details of topics and subject content.
+An average grade of attainment is calculated throughout the year and this data is used to set learners into their classes, the following year.
+Our Key Stage 3 grade descriptors provide finer details of topics and subject content.

 Key Stage 4

 The Science department prides itself upon enriching the curriculum with educational visits.
-Please see the links on the left hand side for reports and photos of our recent trips and expeditions to NASA, CERN, Madagascar, Cuba and Anglesey.
+Please see the links on the left hand side for reports and photos of our recent trips and expeditions to NASA, CERN, Madagascar, Cuba, Honduras, Anglesey and Chester Zoo.
 We also offer many after school booster sessions and a science club.
-Please see each year group tab for details.